top of page

 Who I am today is because of a network of mentors who have trained, guided, and advocated for me at every level of higher education.

 As an undergraduate at Saint Louis University, I had the opportunity to work in two different research labs.
 My love of biology grew from asking questions, performing experiments, and presenting my findings.
 Not knowing that graduate school was an option, I thought my foray into science would be short-lived.
-Luckily, Dr. Gerardo Camilo saw my potential, guided me through the graduate application and interview process, and took me to a conference (see photo on the left).
+Luckily, Dr. Gerardo Camilo nurtured that spark, guided me through the graduate application and interview process, and took me to a conference.

 These mentors played a pivotal role in shaping who I am today, and I aspire to do the same for future scientists.